California Communications Access Foundation

 Programs

 The California Communications Access Foundation (CCAF) manages and operates the Deaf and Disabled Telecommunications Program (DDTP) for the California Public Utilities Commission.
 The DDTP provides free specialized telecommunications equipment to anyone Deaf or disabled in California who is unable to use a standard telephone.
 CCAF provides a wide range of services aimed at helping these historically underserved populations, including home installations of equipment, support from service and call centers, distribution events, and the California Relay Service.
-In this fiscal year, CCAF provided support and equipment to more than 730,000 Deaf or disabled Californians.GeographiesNot indicatedDatesJul 1, 2022 – Jun 30, 2023Source990No causes providedNo populations provided–$13.9MAbility Central Grants and Support
+In this fiscal year, CCAF provided support and equipment to more than 730,000 Deaf or disabled Californians.GeographiesNot indicatedDatesJul 1, 2020 – Jun 30, 2021Source990No causes providedNo populations provided–$13.3MProgram 2 [2021]

 Copyright 2026.
 All rights reserved to Chario Inc. (d.b.a.
 Impala)